Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Conclusions

 \end{itemize}

-These results shows that galactic phylogenetics is a promising and complementary tool for interpreting the fossil record of stellar populations, capable of reconstructing main features of the evolutionary pathways of distinct galactic regions purely from chemical information.
+These results show that galactic phylogenetics is a promising and complementary tool for interpreting the fossil record of stellar populations, capable of reconstructing main features of the evolutionary pathways of distinct galactic regions purely from chemical information.
 This is important considering the difficulties involved in a robust estimation of stellar ages.
-We acknowledge the fact that NJ algorithm order stellar particles by similarities in their chemical pattern and does not assume any prior information.
+We acknowledge the fact that the NJ algorithm orders stellar particles by similarities in their chemical patterns and does not assume any prior information.
 More sophisticated methods based on networks could be powerful to study complex systems like galaxies.
-However, from a numerical perspective, our findings pave the way for interpreting the tree-based analyses emerging from stellar surveys, proving a more efficient way tool which does not require further model fitting.
+However, from a numerical perspective, our findings pave the way for interpreting the tree-based analyses emerging from stellar surveys, proving a more efficient tool that does not require further model fitting.

 \begin{appendix}